 Fascism is government by the few and for the few.
 The objective is seizure and control of the economic, political, social, and cultural life of the state.
 Why?
 The democratic way of life interferes with their methods and desires for: (1) conducting business; (2) living with their fellow-men; (3) having the final say in matters concerning others, as well as themselves.
 The basic principles of democracy stand in the way of their desires; hence-democracy must go!
-Anyone who is not a member of their inner gang has what he's told.
+Anyone who is not a member of their inner gang has to do what he's told.
 They permit no civil liberties, no equality before the law.
 They make their own rules and change them when they choose.
-If a law is
+If you don't like it, it's "T.S."